UNION-ALL-SELECT-SJ/USPAPD/README.md

-# UASPD
+# USPAPD
 Universal Analog Serial &amp; Parallel Diagnostics Device - Self-contained Debugger for various common communication protocols in PCBs

 ## Abstract
 A human portable device for tapping into various short-distance communication lines common in most smart electronic devices, such as computers, microcontrollers, sensors, peripherals etc.
-The UASPD is intended to be a handy tool for capturing information sent along these lines, and serves the purpose of being a light-weight debugging tool.
+The USPAPD is intended to be a handy tool for capturing information sent along these lines, and serves the purpose of being a light-weight debugging tool.

 ## Functions
 - Intakes data from the following protocol types: